KSA Guide: What is the Classification under VAT?

 - Nil-rated supplies – Those goods and service which are subjected to 0% tax.

-Significance of Taxable supplies:
+Significance of Taxable supplies in Saudi Arabia:

 All those goods and services bought or sold in, or imported into the Kingdom are eligible for VAT unless specifically exempted.

-Significance of Exempt supplies:
+Significance of Exempt supplies in Saudi Arabia:

 All those goods and services that are specified as Exempt goods and services are not subjected to tax under VAT.
 A seller making exempt supplies does not collect VAT on the sales made by him and will not be allowed to deduct the input VAT he pays to suppliers.
 Therefore, businesses that sell exempt supplies alone are not allowed to register for VAT even though their taxable sales might be above the threshold limit of SAR 375,000.